mcsquared/rptp/README.md

 ### How it’s going

-- A growing **domain-driven model** of PTP: behavior-rich objects that talk in the language of the IEEE 1588 standard.
+- A growing **domain-driven model** of PTP: behavior-rich objects (clocks, ports, BMCA roles, servos, delay mechanisms) that talk in the language of the IEEE 1588 standard.
-- A **test-friendly core**: clocks, ports, and state machines that can be exercised without real hardware or OS clocks.
+- A **test-heavy core**: the vast majority of tests live in the `rptp` crate (clocks, BMCA, port state machine, sync/delay, servo).
+The Tokio layer has only the minimal tests needed to drive and probe the core.
-- A **portable foundation**: the core is designed to sit behind different runtimes and timestamping backends (Tokio today, embedded/PHC tomorrow).
+- A **portable foundation**: the core runs without async/runtime dependencies and is designed to sit behind different runtimes and timestamping backends (Tokio today, embedded/PHC or bare metal tomorrow).
+- An intentionally **thin Tokio adapter**: `crates/rptp-daemon` exists to exercise the model end-to-end, not as the primary product yet.
+It will grow as the domain model and the Rust/Tokio integration mature.

 ### What this project is not (yet)

 - A complete implementation of all PTPv2 features and profiles.
-- A hardened, production-grade daemon with full hardware timestamping support.
+- A hardened, production-grade daemon with hardware timestamping or PHC integration.
-- A performance-tuned stack with stable public APIs.
+- A performance-tuned stack with stable public APIs, configuration formats, and operational tooling.
+- A drop-in replacement for existing PTP daemons.

 Expect **0.x** semantics: the design and APIs will evolve as the model matures.